-Losing a first tooth can be an overwhelming feeling for a child.
+Losing the first tooth can be an overwhelming feeling for a child.

 It is hard to think back that far, but losing your first tooth may have been a very anxious time in your young life.
 Although it may be made easier by the promise of a visit from the Tooth Fairy, losing a first tooth can be an overwhelming feeling.

 When your child is about to lose their tooth, it can become very sensitive, and any anxiety they have about it falling out may increase.
-That is why being communicative and supportive is so important to making it a positive experience.
+That is why being communicative and supportive is so important in creating a positive experience.

 Losing the First Tooth